zaq851017/Artificial-Intelligence-Based-Ultrasonic-Image-Analysis-for-Estimating-and-Tracking-the-Degradation-/README.md

 In the starter code of this repository, we have provided a shell script for downloading and extracting the dataset for this assignment.
 For Linux users, simply use the following command.

     bash ./get_dataset.sh
-The shell script will automatically download the dataset and store the data in a folder called `Medcial_data`.
+The shell script will automatically download the dataset and store the data in a folder called `Medcial_data` and the example ultrasound throat video in a folder called `input_video`.
 Note that this command by default only works on Linux.
 If you are using other operating systems, you should download the dataset from [this link](https://drive.google.com/file/d/12Ewhd5MMRF5I9NT0E6FVoFTz3h4TQt1L/view?usp=sharing) and example input ultrasound video [this link](https://drive.google.com/file/d/1ccKv8zfjZwU10m491T4b89IKJh_rg6FH/view?usp=sharing) and unzip the compressed file manually.

 ### Training